roki4/fitness-nutrition-app/README.md

 # planning-time-app
-telegram bot for planning and organizing time
+telegram bot for planning and organizing time.